dominiksaman/polydispersity/readme.md

 # polydispersity
 Repo for dealing with polydisperse proteins and their assembly.

-Initially, I will focus on homo-oligomers  small heat-shock proteins, using multiple different approaches: chemical kinetics (implemented), thermodynamics (coming),and statistical mechanics (working on this but need to confirm with original authors of the paper I am basing this on that they've made a few mistakes & it's not just me being shit at maths.)
+Initially, I will focus on homo-oligomers of small heat-shock proteins, using multiple different approaches: chemical kinetics (implemented), thermodynamics (coming),and statistical mechanics (working on this but need to confirm with original authors of the paper I am basing this on that they've made a few mistakes & it's not just me being shit at maths.)

 Next step is sHSP co-assembly, which I wil publish once my paper is out.